Notification

-Pair two Google smart speakers for stereo sound
+Pair Google smart speakers for stereo sound

 If you want to stream your media to several speakers throughout your home, learn how to create and manage speaker groups.